The Solent: History

 Remains of human habitation have been found from the prehistoric, Roman, and Saxon eras, showing that humans retreated towards progressively higher ground over these periods.
 Offshore from Bouldnor, Isle of Wight, divers have found at 11 m depth the submerged remains of a wooden building that was built there on land around 6000 BC when the sea level was lower and the land was higher.

 There is an early Norman period report that much land on the south of Hayling Island was lost to sea flood.
 South of Hayling Island in the Solent is a deposit of stones, which scuba divers found to be the remains of a stone building, probably a church.
 There is an old report that this church was formerly in the middle of Hayling Island.
 If similar amounts of land have been lost on other parts of the Solent shore, the Solent was likely to have been much narrower in Roman times, and it is possible to believe Diodorus Siculus's report that in his time men could wade to the Isle of Wight at low tide.

-In the early 16th century, Henry VIII of England built an extensive set of coastal defences at each end of the Solent, part of his Device Forts, effectively controlling access to east and west.
+In the early 16th century, Henry VIII built an extensive set of coastal defences at each end of the Solent, part of his Device Forts, effectively controlling access to east and west.
 In 1545, a naval battle was fought in the Solent between English and French naval forces.
 The battle was inconclusive with no significant losses other than Henry VIII's flagship, the Mary Rose, which foundered and sank while making a sharp turn.
 From a total crew of over 400 (some estimates have suggested as many as 700), fewer than 35 survived the sinking.
 The remains of the Mary Rose were discovered at the bottom of the Solent by a salvage project in 1971 and were successfully salvaged in 1982.
 The remains of the hull and a large number of artefacts can be seen in the Mary Rose Museum located in the Portsmouth Historic Dockyard.